Investors don’t believe they’ll make money on you.

 This bias has led him to invest heavily in female entrepreneurs across various industries.

-Examples of Investment Outcomes
+Examples of investment outcomes

 - O’Leary has invested over $8.5 million across 40 companies in 131 episodes, with deal sizes ranging from $35,000 (PaperBox Pilots) to $2.5 million (Zipz Wine).

-It’s Working for Him
+It’s working for him

 Kevin O’Leary, as Mr. Wonderful, is a disciplined, cash-flow-focused investor who prioritizes royalty deals, women-led businesses, in recession-proof sectors.
 For entrepreneurs, securing his investment means gaining not just capital but also a rigorous mentor who demands financial discipline.